fuine/msc-thesis-typst/content/ch3_results.typ

   ("aspartus_3_runs/best_rauc.svg", [Best]),
   caption: flex-caption(
     [RAUC histories for selected individuals resulting from optimization on the Aspartus dataset.
 Dotted vertical lines in the means plot denote early training termination of a classifier.
     ],
-  [RAUC histories for selected individuals resulting from optimization on the Aspartus
+    [RAUC histories for selected individuals resulting from optimization on the Aspartus dataset.],
-    dataset.]
   ),
-  label: <fig:aspartus_raucs>
+  label: <fig:aspartus_raucs>,
 )

 Finally, results of the selected models are visualized in @fig:aspartus_raucs_eers and